RoryBarnes/EqTide/README.md

-EQTIDEe calculates the evolution of 2 bodies experiencing tidal evolution according to the "equilibrium tide" (ET) framework.
-These two models are based on the model by Ferraz-Mello, S. et al. (2008), CeMDA, 101, 171-201.
+EQTIDE calculates the evolution of 2 bodies experiencing tidal evolution according to the "equilibrium tide" framework including the constant-phase-lag and constant-time-lag models.
+This algorithm is based on the model by Ferraz-Mello, S. et al. (2008), CeMDA, 101, 171-201.
 If you use this software, please cite Barnes, R. (2016), CeMDA, submitted.

 To compile: